apache/tajo/tajo-docs/src/main/sphinx/getting_started/downloading_source.rst

 Dowload the latest source release
 ================================================

-Choose a download site from this list of `Apache Download Mirrors <http://www.apache.org/dyn/closer.cgi/incubator/tajo>`_.
+Choose a download site from this list of `Apache Download Mirrors <http://www.apache.org/dyn/closer.cgi/tajo>`_.
 Click on the suggested mirror link.
 This will take you to a mirror of Tajo Releases.
-Download the file that ends in .tar.gz to your local filesystem; e.g. tajo-0.8.0-incubating.tar.gz.
+Download the file that ends in .tar.gz to your local filesystem; e.g. tajo-x.y.z-src.tar.gz.

 Decompress and untar your download and then change into the unpacked directory. ::

-  tar xzvf tajo-0.8.0-incubating.tar.gz
+  tar xzvf tajo-x.y.z-src.tar.gz

 ================================================
 Get the source code via Git